kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 I want to determine what risks are actually mitigated by the -fzero-call-user-regs option in gcc.
 The intent of the patch is to reduce the probability of a successful ROP attack.

 ### The options zero-call-user-regs

-This is the GCC patch we want to use: https://github.com/gcc-mirror/gcc/commit/d10f3e900b0377b4760a090b0f90371bcef01686
+TODO: Write about the option reasoning from the original release in gcc and how it was received by Kling and Cook This is the GCC patch we want to use: https://github.com/gcc-mirror/gcc/commit/d10f3e900b0377b4760a090b0f90371bcef01686